jarekbryk/nextgenbio-dev/_episodes/02-Introduction-to-R-and-RStudio.md

 >
 > RStudio offers you great flexibility in running code from within the editor
 > window.
 There are buttons, menu choices, and keyboard shortcuts.
 To run the
-> current line, you can 1. click on the `Run` button above the editor panel,
+> current line, you can:
+> 1. click on the `Run` button above the editor panel
-> or 2. select "Run Lines" from the "Code" menu, or 3. hit Ctrl-Enter in Windows
+> 2. select "Run Lines" from the "Code" menu
-> or Linux or Command-Enter on OS X. (This shortcut can also be seen by hovering
+> 3. hit Ctrl-Enter in Windows and Linux or Command-Enter on OS X. (This shortcut can also be seen by hovering the mouse over the button).
+>
-> the mouse over the button).
-To run a block of code, select it and then `Run`.
-> If you have modified a line of code within a block of code you have just run,
-> there is no need to reselct the section and `Run`, you can use the next button
-> along, `Re-run the previous region`.
-This will run the previous code block
-> including the modifications you have made.
+> To run a block of code, select it and then click `Run`.
+If you have modified a line of code within a block of code you have just run, there is no need to reselct the section and `Run`, you can use the next button along, `Re-run the previous region`.
+This will run the previous code block including the modifications you have made.
 {: .callout}

 ## Introduction to R